Biblical Words

 The Gospel reading is the awesome events preceding Jesus' birth as seen from Joseph's viewpoint, that is, the viewpoint of Mary’s fiancée.

-The messenger (“angel” in NRSV) tells Joseph who the real father goes on to tell Joseph what to name the boy.
+The messenger (“angel” in NRSV) tells Joseph who the real father is, and goes on to tell Joseph what to name the boy.

 Jesus, the Greek form of the name Joshua, comes from the Hebrew root meaning to be saved or victorious.
 The messenger says this Jesus will “save his people,” though the qualification is added that he will save his people “from their sins.”
 The implication is that of all the powers that have oppressed and defeated the people, the ultimate or most critical power is that of their own sins.
 The beginning of deliverance from oppression and misery is deliverance from sins.